RuneSkovrupHansen/cpp/README.md

 ## Writing the main() Function

 It should not be necessary to write own main function, link with gtest_main instead, to have a main function automatically included.

+**Note** in the mir environment, the ROS node handle is often initialized in the main() function on the test, since fixtures use a node handle object.
+In this case, the Bazel main cannot be used.

 ## Template